robert-laws/robert-laws.github.io/my_collections/_posts/2017-06-17-my_journey_to_software_development.md

 ### Beginning with Netscape

-The year was 1999 and I was introduced to Netscape Navigator and the creation of simple web pages that gave users some information, showed them a photo or two, and had some links to other content.
-For the time, they were still impressive.
+The year was 1999 and I was introduced to Netscape Navigator and the creation of simple web pages that gave users some information, showed them a photo or two, and had some links to other content. <!-- more -->For the time, they were still impressive.
 I remember having to code each page of a website independently of each other, typing the `<head>` and `<html>` tags over and over again (or at least copying the code to each page).
 A lot has changed since then - thankfully I don't have to worry about typing some of the same code over and over again - thanks to technologies like React.

 ### Loving Javascript